How RTÉ Is Run

 How was the audience council selected?

-In October, 2016 RTÉ invited members of the public to submit expressions of interest in joining its Audience Council on www.rte.ie and on RTÉ radio channels in May for three weeks with closing date of Friday 29th of May.
+In October, 2016 RTÉ invited members of the public to submit expressions of interest in joining its Audience Council on www.rte.ie and on RTÉ radio channels with a closing date of three weeks.
 A number of further nominations came directly from members of the RTÉ Board.
 After a short-listing process a number of people were invited to RTÉ to discuss their ideas and the Board’s views of how the Council should progress.
 The Board then selected 15 people (including the chair), representing a diverse range of interests and backgrounds.
 A small number of others were placed on a list should we require members in the future.

 The RTÉ Audience Council is a requirement of the Broadcasting Act 2009 (S.96), see here.